tamer84/aws_environments/README.md

 ## Getting started
 This project builds upon the implementation hosted in the  [aws_management](https://github.com/tamer84/aws_management) repo.
 Once the OU and account automation is in place, and at least one account has been created, you can proceed with this setup.
-Clone/Fork this repo into your own GitHub org and continue.
+Fork this repo into your own GitHub org and continue.

 ## Backstage Setup
 ### Backstage Install